zerogvt/mqttws-jmeter/README.md

 *Client Id:* Your Id in the session
 *Topic:* The topic you want to subscribe.
 *Use Authorization :* Necessary in the case the connection need username and password
-*User:* your username
+*mqtt connection timeout:* Msecs to wait for a successful connection *User:* your username
 *Password:* your password
 *Number of samples to aggregate:* In other way, the number of message you want to receive from